 Checklist: Reasonable Use Cases for ChatGPT

 ChatGPT is omnipresent in the media.
 And so it is not surprising that we are also intensively dealing with the topic of Generative AI – especially in the context of the developments that the topic is currently taking in the SAP community.
-In our communication with our customers, it is enormously important for us to point: ChatGPT is not the solution for every use case.
+In our communication with our customers, it is enormously important for us to point out: ChatGPT is not the solution for every use case.
 To help you choose the right application for Generative AI, the sovanta Data Science team has created a small checklist.

 When our customers are in doubt, we love to help to analyze and decide on possible Generative AI use cases as well as traditional approaches.
 Based on the strengths and weaknesses of Generative AI, there are different key questions that are relevant for the decision between Machine Learning and ChatGPT.
 They should be checked before committing to any use case.